Williams' late TDs help KC rally past 49ers in Super Bowl - WHIZ News

-Williams scored two touchdowns in the final 2:44 to help the Chiefs rally past the San Francisco 49ers 31-20 Sunday.
+Williams’ 38-yard touchdown run — his second score in the final 2:44 — punctuated the Kansas City Chiefs’ 31-20 comeback victory over the San Francisco 49ers on Sunday night.

+“You dream of this moment,” Williams said.
+“It doesn’t feel real yet.”

 Williams finished with 104 yards rushing on 17 carries, and added 29 yards on four receptions.
-The performance came in the stadium of Miami Dolphins, his team in his first four NFL seasons before they decided not to re-sign him.
+The performance came in the stadium of Miami Dolphins, his team in his first four NFL seasons.

+Miami signed Williams as an undrafted free agent in 2014 and decided not to re-sign him after the 2017 season.

 Against the 49ers, Williams caught a 5-yard touchdown pass from Patrick Mahomes to put the Chiefs ahead 24-20 with 2:44 left.

 After the 49ers lost the ball on downs, Williams sealed the win.
-He took a handoff, veered to the outside and sprinted to the end zone untouched for a 38-yard score.
+He took a handoff, veered to the outside and sprinted to the end zone untouched.

 He waved the ball at the crowd and then skipped happily toward his teammates to celebrate.
 The 100-yard rushing effort was the fifth of his career, and his second in postseason play.